pkrobinette/nODE-reachability/spring_mass_damp/README.md

 TO DO:
 - verification of og.
 - build nn and node
-- verificatin of nn and node
+- verification of nn and node